singnet/ai-dsl/snet-marketplace-space/README.md

 ## Docker

+Probably the easiest way to run that script is via a docker container.
-A Dockerfile under this folder, beside that README.md, can be used to build a docker image with the SNET CLI tool pre-installed, and a script to generate a MeTTa file reflecting the current state of the SNET Marketplace.
+A Dockerfile under this folder can be used to build a docker image containing
+1. the SNET CLI tool pre-installed, pre-configured for the user,
+2. the script to generate SNET Marketplace knowledge in MeTTa format.

-To build locally the docker image run
+To locally build the docker image run

 ```bash
 docker build -t snet-marketplace-space \